Article

 As medical device technology has become more advanced and connectivity between a growing number of systems and tools throughout medical facilities and organizations has increased, potential cybersecurity gaps and vulnerabilities have also emerged.
 With threat actors no longer primarily seeking financial information and credit card data and instead looking to breach systems with vast amounts of personal data like hospitals and health systems possess, connected medical devices are under more scrutiny from regulators.

-The security requirements apply to manufacturers of cyber devices, including those for medical use, that file for Food and Drug Administration (FDA) approval after March 29, 2023, including 510(k), premarket approval application, Product Development Protocol, De Novo or Humanitarian Device Exemption applicants.
-While the cybersecurity requirements do not apply to an application or submission to the FDA before March 29, any manufacturer’s change to a previously authorized device that warrants premarket FDA review requires adherence to the new standard.
+The security requirements apply to manufacturers of cyber devices, including those for medical use, that file for FDA approval after March 29, 2023, including 510(k), premarket approval application, Product Development Protocol, De Novo or Humanitarian Device Exemption applicants.
+While the FDA cybersecurity guidelines do not apply to an application or submission to the FDA before March 29, any manufacturer’s change to a previously authorized device that warrants premarket FDA review requires adherence to the new standard.

-Even if devices are grandfathered into a previous standard, manufacturers should consider bringing them into compliance with new guidelines to generate more confidence in security measures.
-In addition, while healthcare providers and systems are not held accountable by the new requirements, they may want to evaluate current devices and consider upgrading systems and applications to help ensure that effective protections are in place to help avoid cyberattacks.
+Even if devices are grandfathered into a previous standard, manufacturers should consider bringing them into compliance with new FDA cybersecurity guidelines to generate more confidence in security measures.
+In addition, while health care providers and systems are not held accountable by the new requirements, they may want to evaluate current devices and consider upgrading systems and applications to help ensure that effective protections are in place to help avoid cyberattacks.
 They can also mitigate potential risks by segregating outdated devices to their own network until they can determine a long-term solution.

 Developing an effective compliance approach